NotDSF/Luarmor-Spy/README.md

 # Luarmor-Spy
-HttpSpy which works work on the whitelist service luarmor
+Fork of my [HttpSpy](https://github.com/NotDSF/HttpSpy) to work on scripts licensed with lurarmor

-## Alert
+## Drawbacks
-This only works on **Synapse V3**
+This only works on Synapse V3

 ## Script
 ```lua